'I can't go now'- Atalanta coach Gasperini reveals COVID-19 fears | Goal.com

-Atalanta coach Gian Piero Gasperini revealed he was scared while suffering with coronavirus in March.
+Atalanta coach Gian Piero Gasperini revealed he was concerned for his life while suffering with coronavirus in March.

 Gasperini said he was ill as Atalanta beat Valencia 4-3 behind closed doors at the Mestalla in the Champions League on March 10, when the Serie A side reached the quarter-finals with an 8-4 aggregate victory.